 It's not likely that you'll get a straight crossover, the API's, lang, OS are all different.

 I am having an iOS based app and want to make it for windows marketplace so that windows mobile users can play the game.
-Could anyone guide me regarding this. ?

 You need to do a complete rewrite.